Silver Bulletin #4

 When the time called for it, the world’s brightest minds came together and delivered.

 Covid isn’t going to be the last global disaster.
-But as we did here, and many times before, mankind prevailed.
+But as we did here, and many times before, mankind will prevail.
 And I’ve got no doubt that we will continue to prevail over any challenge.

 It’s easy to be cynical and dystopian about the future.
-But if you zoom out at the arc of mankind’s history, and see the incredible odds we’ve overcome, you can’t help but feel optimistic.
+But if you zoom out to the arc of mankind’s history and see the incredible odds we’ve overcome, you can’t help but feel optimistic.

 Never bet against mankind.
 Our best days are still ahead of us.